-PHRM2102, PHRM3101 and PHRM3102 Community Pharmacy Placements
+PHRM3012 and PHRM3101 Community Pharmacy Placements

-A 5-day community pharmacy placement is a great opportunity to 'dip your toes in the water' and explore life in a rural town!
+If you are considering a rural/regional placement in your 4th year, this 1-week community pharmacy placement is a great opportunity to 'dip your toes in the water' and explore life in a rural town!
 You can find your own placement or register your interest with the placements team for School of Pharmacy sourced opportunities.
-Please note, funding is limited, and we will not reimburse airfares for 5-day placements.